SpecFlowOSS/SpecFlowWiki/Step-Argument-Conversions.md

 * the argument can be converted to the parameter type with `Convert.ChangeType()`
 * the parameter type is an `enum` type and the (string) argument is an enum value
+* the parameter type is `Guid` and the argument contains a full GUID string or a GUID string prefix.
+In the later case the value will be filled with trailing zeroes.

 ##Step Argument Transformation